acse-ci223/parally/README.md

 # parally
-A python package to parallelise CPU-intensive tasks by sending workload to other connected CPUs
+A python package to distribute CPU-intensive tasks by sending workload to other connected computers